ProQual CAT1 cable avoidance training with practical locator exercises

 Frequently Asked Questions

 They are not equivalent qualifications.
 ProQual CAT1 is significantly more thorough.
-It covers topics that EUS does not assess at all, including CDM Regulations, risk assessment monitoring and reporting, and Safe Systems of Work aligned with HASAWA, HSG47, and GS6.
-Where EUS relies on multiple choice questions, ProQual uses written theory papers that require candidates to demonstrate understanding in their own words.
-ProQual also requires both theory and practical assessment across most criteria, whereas EUS covers many areas through MCQ alone with no practical demonstration.
+It covers topics that EUSR does not assess at all, including CDM Regulations, risk assessment monitoring and reporting, and Safe Systems of Work aligned with HASAWA, HSG47, and GS6.
+Where EUSR relies on multiple choice questions, ProQual uses written theory papers that require candidates to demonstrate understanding in their own words.
+ProQual also requires both theory and practical assessment across most criteria, whereas EUSR covers many areas through MCQ alone with no practical demonstration.
 In 21 years, Sygma has had to add content to every qualification on the market to make it fit for industry.
 The ProQual CAT1 is the only one we do not have to add anything to, because it covers everything needed.
 If your procurement framework gives you a choice, ProQual CAT1 delivers a measurably higher standard.

 Why does the ProQual have no percentage pass mark?